-Practice food safety.
-Good cooks of all ages always wash their hands before cooking and should wait until a dish is done before sampling to help prevent illness.
+Good cooks of all ages wash their hands before and frequently during the cooking process and foods should not be sampled until fully cooked to avoid the potential for foodborne illness.

 This can be one of the most challenging parts for parents who want to cook with their kids.
 The upside is that making messes also means learning how to clean up!